Hands-On Tutorial: Perform Flow Actions¶

-A Dataiku DSS Flow consists of datasets and recipes, and understanding how these components behave and interact in the Flow is key to knowing what kinds of Flow actions to perform, when to perform these actions, and how to perform them efficiently.
+Understanding how the datasets and recipes behave and interact in the Flow is key to knowing what kinds of Flow actions to perform, when to perform these actions, and how to perform them efficiently.

 Let’s Get Started!¶